-In November 2021, the lenders completed their review of the Company's proved oil and natural gas reserves, and, as a result, the borrowing base was increased from \$900.0 million to \$1.35 billion.
-The Company elected to keep the borrowing commitment at \$700.0 million, and the maximum facility amount remained \$1.5 billion.
+In October 2023, the lenders completed their review of the Company's proved oil and natural gas reserves, and, as a result, the Company and its lenders entered into an amendment to the Fourth Amended and Restated Credit Agreement, which amended the Credit Agreement to, among other things: (i) increase the borrowing base from \$2.25 billion to \$2.50 billion, (iii) increase the elected borrowing commitment from \$1.25 billion to \$1.325 billion, (iii) increase the maximum facility amount from \$1.50 billion to \$2.00 billion and (iv) add another bank to the lending group.
+This October 2023 redetermination constituted the regularly scheduled November 1 redetermination.
 Borrowings under the Credit Agreement are limited to the lowest of the borrowing base, the maximum facility amount and the elected borrowing commitment (subject to compliance with the covenants noted below).

-In the event of an increase in the elected commitment, the Company is required to pay a fee to the lenders equal to a percentage of the amount of the increase, which is determined based on market conditions at the time of the increase.
+In the event of an increase in the elected borrowing commitment, the Company is required to pay a fee to the lenders equal to a percentage of the amount of the increase, which is determined based on market conditions at the time of the increase.
 If, upon a redetermination of the borrowing base, the borrowing base were to be less than the outstanding borrowings under the Credit Agreement at such time, the Company would be required to provide additional collateral satisfactory in nature and value to the lenders to increase the borrowing base to an amount sufficient to cover such excess or to repay the deficit in equal installments over a period of six months.

-Total deferred loan costs were \$3.9 million at December 31, 2021, and these costs are being amortized over the term of the Credit Agreement.
-The Company's effective interest rate under the Credit Agreement was 1.85% at December 31, 2021.
-At December 31, 2021, the Company had \$100.0 million in borrowings outstanding under the Credit Agreement and approximately \$45.8 million in outstanding letters of credit issued pursuant to the Credit Agreement.
-Between December 31, 2021 and February 28, 2022, the Company repaid \$25.0 million of borrowings outstanding under the Credit Agreement.
+Total deferred loan costs were \$9.3 million at December 31, 2023, and these costs are being amortized over the term of the Credit Agreement.
+At December 31, 2023, the Company had \$500.0 million in borrowings outstanding under the Credit Agreement and approximately \$52.3 million in outstanding letters of credit issued pursuant to the Credit Agreement.
+The Company's effective interest rate under the Credit Agreement was 7.21% at December 31, 2023.